CumulusNetworks/docs/content/cumulus-netq-43/Manage-Configuration/Provision-Network-and-Devices/Switch-Lifecycle-Management/Image-Management.md

     cumulus@switch:~$ netq lcm add cl-image /path/to/download/cumulus-linux-4.2.0-mlnx-amd64.bin
     ```

-3. Repeat Step 2 for each image you need to upload to the LCM repository.
+3. Repeat step 2 for each image you need to upload to the LCM repository.

 {{</tab>}}